 A Sunset Vineyard Hike in Chianti

 Before you even visit Tuscany, your head is already filled with the iconic landscape the region is known for.
-The scenery is the stuff postcards are made of — villas surrounded by cypress trees, acres of vineyards and olive trees, and the ever present rolling landscape.
+The scenery is the stuff postcards and buckets lists are made of — villas surrounded by cypress trees, acres of vineyards and olive trees, and the ever present rolling landscape.

 But promise me one thing.
 When you come, make sure you get out into the landscape, at least once.
 Tuscany is a great place to slow travel.
 Walk among the vines, smell the air, touch the earth.
 Feel the tight grape clusters in your hand, snatch a grape or two and savor the flavor.

 There's really no better way to experience the Tuscan terroir (the soil) than to walk on it, ideally with Beppe if you can!